All courses encompass 7.5 ECTS credits each. You normally study two courses in parallel.

 Course code: SGEM23 | Download curriculum

-During the final part of the spring semester students carry out an independent research task and writes a paper.
-The subject of the paper conforms to the chosen alternative of the programme.
+During the final part of the spring semester students carry out an independent research task and writes a paper in the field of Innovation and Global Sustainable Development, within the framework of the course requirements.